 My name is Billy Kemp, and I’m a music and song maker.
 I’ve been playing guitar for forty-five years and also play the banjo, bass, harmonica, piano and anything I can get a sound out of.
-I live in Liberty, Tennessee with a banjo gal named Sue and our cat, Minnie and dog, Maya.
+I live in Liberty, Tennessee with my wife, Sue, a banjo gal and our cat, Minnie.
 Before the Covid-19 pandemic, I spent much of my time on the road, averaging five or six tours annually, which took me all over the United States, Canada and the British Isles.
 I like hearing the ways people talk, especially their different accents.
 And then there are all of the stories.

 Playing music is on the schedule everyday.
 I religiously follow an instruction that was given to me by the great jazz and flamenco guitarist Charlie Byrd.
 He told me: “Practice your scales everyday.
 I still do.”
 And I still do as well.